 Why Are There Fractions or Decimals on the Moneyline?

 This depends on the audience your sportsbook targets.
 The + and – signs you see are referred to as “American” odds.
 As such, American-facing books will almost always represent the moneyline in this format.

-If you’re placing bets at a European book, you may see the moneyline represented with either a decimal or fractional format.
-Rest assured, the moneyline always refers to betting on the winner of the game, no matter what.
+Sportsbooks outside of North America sometimes display the moneyline in either a decimal or fractional format.
+Even so, the moneyline always refers to betting on the winner of the game, regardless of odds format.

 If you need a refresher on calculating all types of odds, be sure to check out our guide.
 This skill is essential to understanding the moneyline and giving you a return on wagers!

-Why Is There No Moneyline Option Listed for a Particular Game?
+Why Is There No Moneyline for My Game?

 Sportsbooks don’t always offer a moneyline option for a game.
-Sometimes, they will simply offer spread and totals bets.
+Sometimes, they will simply offer totals and spread bets.

 For example, many sportsbooks only offer an option to bet on the NFL moneyline if the spread is between 3 and 10 points.
 If one team is a heavy favorite (and the spread is listed at 14 points or more), many sportsbooks will choose to offer only spread and totals bets.
 This is an industry-standard, in most cases.
 However, there are exceptions to this rule at select online sports betting sites.

 Other Factors to Consider